 When I moved to London, a lot changed for me.
 For one, in my career, I moved from ballet to contemporary dance.

 In contemporary dance, movement is not pre-defined.
 There is freedom to explore.
 In ballet, there is only one way of being beautiful; everything else is ugly.
 But, how can it be?

 A body doesn’t become ugly just because I move my hand in a different way.
 If I see it through ballet’s definition of beauty, sure, it’s ugly.
 But who’s to say that that definition is the right one?

 Britain likes to separate things.
-You’re expected to fit into one category.
-If you’re lucky, you can maybe bounce between two categories, but there is no permission to come together and say, hey, this is where we are, this is what’s been done in dance and this is what’s been done in performance, now let’s work together and move it forward.
+You’re expected to fit into one.
+If you’re lucky, you can maybe bounce between two, but there is no permission to come together and say, hey, this is where we are, this is what’s been done in dance and this is what’s been done in performance, now let’s work together and move it forward.

 For example, I learnt a lot about performance through life modelling.
 It’s very odd because, coming from a dance perspective, the idea of not moving for so long, I’d never considered the possibility.

 In the first twenty minutes, the model makes adjustments they can do nothing about.
 Students were told they could start sketching, but that things would change and they shouldn’t blame the model.

 I’m very aware of my body and during those twenty minutes, I had no idea I was moving.
 Yet, at the end of the twenty minutes, I realised I was tilted.
 It was a revelation.